-We provide confidential FREE short-term counselling (up to 12 sessions) for sexuality and gender diverse people and people with HIV seeking support in relation to their use of alcohol and other drugs.
+We provide FREE and confidential short-term counselling (up to 12 sessions) for people living with HIV and LGBTQ+ people aged 18 years and older seeking support in relation to their use of alcohol and other drugs.

-Our counsellors work from a harm reduction approach to assist clients reach their goals to manage use, reduce or quit.
+We work from a harm reduction approach to assist clients to reach their goals to manage use, reduce or quit.